Savoy, Massachusetts: Education

 Savoy operates its own elementary school, the Emma L. Miller Memorial Elementary School, which serves students from pre-kindergarten through sixth grade.
 Savoy is part of the Northern Berkshire School Union.
 Students then attend Hoosac Valley Regional Middle School, and Hoosac Valley High School.
 There are also private, parochial, charter and vocational schools located in nearby Adams and North Adams.

 The nearest community college is Berkshire Community College in Pittsfield.
-The nearest state college is Massachusetts College of Liberal Arts in North Adams, and the nearest state university is the University of Massachusetts Amherst.
+The nearest state college is Massachusetts College of Liberal Arts in North Adams, the nearest state university is the University of Massachusetts Amherst, and the nearest private college is Williams College in Williamstown.